This article was published April 2, 2017. Click here to read my more recent posts.

 It’s officially April — which means final exams are right around the corner.
 If you feel absolutely swamped in your college classes, you’ve come to the right place.

-I have this tendency to put way too much on myself, so I’ve acquired an impressive skill in time management, and staying productive even when it seems like you’re drowning in work.
-And now, I’m sharing my secrets with you!
+I have this tendency to put way too much on myself, but there is a bright side: over years of staying busy, I’ve become an expert at time management with a knack for staying productive even when it seems like I’m drowning in work.

-So if you’re facing overlapping deadlines, finals frenzy, and seemingly endless stacks of homework with books to read, tests to study for, performances to attend (and participate in), and (to top it all off) family obligations to attend to, you’re not alone.
+If you’re facing overlapping deadlines, finals frenzy, and seemingly endless stacks of homework with books to read, tests to study for, performances to attend and participate in, and—to top it all off—family obligations to attend to, you’re not alone.

 With suddenly busy schedules that don’t even allow for a lunch break half the time, how can a college student expect to get everything done in time?
 It’s a tricky task, but here’s how you can check everything off the list without missing a beat:

 Glance over the beginning-of-course syllabus one last time just to be sure that all your due dates are correct in your planner.
 If you have any questions, or things have been moved around, verify with your professor.
 There’s nothing worse than staying up all night to write a paper that actually isn’t due until next week!